muarshad01/C-_Programming/section_13_oop_classes_and_objects.md

 * Consider a class that contains a pointer as a data member
 * Constructor allocates storage dynamically and initialized the pointer
-* Destructor allocates the memory allocated by the constructor
+* Destructor releases the memory allocated by the constructor
 * What happens in the default copy constructor

 ### Default copy constructor